Davidyz/VectorCode/docs/neovim.md

 > This plugin is developed and tested on neovim _v0.11_.
 It may work on older
 > versions, but I do not test on them before publishing.

+### Mason.nvim

+The VectorCode CLI and LSP server are available in `mason.nvim`.
+If you choose to install the CLI through mason, you may need to pay extra attention to the version pinning because the package updates on mason usually takes extra time.

 ### Nix